Machu Picchu Mountain Hike

 As long as you stick to the mountainside, This hike is safe.
 You must take extra care on narrow paths, especially on rainy days.

-If your plan is only to see the Machu Picchu citadel from above, you need to go only half way.
+If your plan is only to see the Machu Picchu citadel from above, you need to go only halfway.
 However, if your plan is to see the Glacier peaks, the last part of the Inca Trail, and Machu Picchu citadel, you should go all the to the Summit from where you will have a 360 view.

 Yes, you can hike without a guide to the Mountain.
 The trail is only one way and it is very well-marked and easy to follow.
 If you want a guide, you can pay extra to your travel company to provide you with one.